Team-Loftly/Room-to-Grow/README.md

 - docker-compose up --build
 - access the site at: http://localhost:3000.

+## M3

+### Security Vulnerability Considerations
+- We've added a number of features to ensure our application is secure.
+- Registration:
+  - There's a new /auth/register endpoint that is hit when a user registers for our app.
+The user submits an email and password that are sent to the backend API.
+The password is then hashed using bcrypt and a User object is created and stored in our Users MongoDB collection.
+- Login:
+  - There's a new /auth/login endpoint that is hit when a user attempts to login.
+The user's email/password are sent to the backend API.
+If a User object with the given email is found in our DB, it's hashed password is compared with the unhashed password given by the user.
+The login is only successful if the passwords match.
+- A JWT (JSON web token) is generated based on the user's randomly generated user_id and our secret key.
+The JWT is returned by our register and login API (lasts 1 hour).
+- Protecting Routes in the frontend (JWT):
+  - In our frontend, all routes except the login/register page are protected by checking whether there's a valid JWT token stored in localstorage.
+If there isn't, or if the token is expired, the user will be redirected to the login page to acquire a new JWT token.
+- Protecting Endpoints in the backend (JWT):
+  - In our backend, all API endpoints except the auth ones require a JWT token to be passed in as a header.
+This token is then checked for validity before the request is allowed to proceed.
+This protects against unauthorized requests to our APIs.
+- Server side input validation:
+  - email: Emails are validated against a regex that checks that they match a valid email format.
+  - password: Passwords are validated s.t. their length must be greater than 0.
+In the future, we can make this more secure by having additional requirements for any passwords (length, special chars, etc).
+- Other:
+  - The front end checks the status of the JWT token each time the user attempts to navigate to a different page, and logs the user out if it is expired.
+- Future improvements:
+  - Require stronger passwords
+  - Add a timeout feature if an incorrect password is entered too many times
+  - The isTokenExpired check is stored in the frontend- so maybe it could be disabled by by a malicious person to get by with an invalid token.
+Even then, the backend API endpoints would be protected as that does its own validation, but there's room for improvement here.

 ## M2
 ### Home Page
 - Implemented the timer as a Dialog popup accesible via the HUD.
 Implemented with states using Redux.